 Hearing loss is determined by three categories:

-- Approximately 31.5 million Americans have hearing loss (source)
+- Approximately 37.5 million Americans report having some trouble hearing. (source)